jorgebucaran/hyperapp/README.md

 Hyperapp is a JavaScript micro-framework for building web interfaces.

 > 👋 Psst!
-The documentation is still a work-in-progress.
+The documentation is still a work-in-progress and may not be perfect.
 Please be patient as we work on it.
 If you think you've found a bug in Hyperapp, [create a new issue](https://github.com/jorgebucaran/hyperapp/issues/new) or [hop on Slack](https://hyperappjs.herokuapp.com) and let us know.

 - **Minimal**—We have aggressively minimized the concepts you need to learn to be productive out of the box.
 Immutable state, unidirectional data-flow, effects as data and subscriptions—all combined into a single apparatus, clean, and tiny foundation.
 - **Declarative**–Write what, not how, and Hyperapp will figure out the best way to update the DOM as your data changes.
 Declarative user interfaces lead to highly testable and predictable applications—you'll never go back to DOM traversal and manipulation.
 - **Standalone**—Do more with less.
-Hyperapp includes state management and a [state-of-the-art] Virtual DOM engine that supports keyed updates, functional components & view memoization—all without dependencies.
+Hyperapp includes state management and a [state-of-the-art] Virtual DOM engine that supports keyed updates, functional components & view memoization—all without extra dependencies.

 [Check out the examples](#examples) and [follow Hyperapp](https://twitter.com/hyperappjs) on Twitter for news and updates.
 Did you know that maintaining and developing this project is a full-time effort?
 If you love Hyperapp, please [support me](https://patreon.com/jorgebucaran) on Patreon.
 If you are not comfortable with a recurring pledge, I also accept one-time donations via [PayPal](https://www.paypal.me/jorgebucaran).
 Thank you! 🙌